 David Thomson is an interdisciplinary artist working in the fields of music, dance, theater and performance.
 He initiated The Sustainability Project as a platform for research to create and expand resources and the discourse surrounding ideas of financial, artistic, and personal empowerment in the performing arts community.

 Thomson began dancing at Haverford/Bryn Mawr Colleges and later received his BA in Interdisciplinary Studies from SUNY Purchase.
-He is a visiting faculty member at Bennington for Spring 2020.
+He was a visiting faculty member at Bennington for Spring 2020.